algorox/genesis/README.md

 ![Genesis Screen copy 2](https://github.com/user-attachments/assets/80653ef2-9446-4f08-86a0-94a8f052930b)

+## background
 Genesis is the programme created to support the PhD thesis I completed at Durham University between 2009-2013.

+It leverages Generative Processes including Genetic Algorithms, Fractals, Symbolic AI and Stochasticity to help musicians explore soundscapes in real-time.

+The thesis predates the rapid growth and increased availability of LLMs, so it represents a point in time when Generative AI was founded on 'traditional' algorithmic approaches.

+Despite this, the outcome of Genesis supported the notion I presented in my thesis to suggest
+that:
+> Generative processes are most successful when we partner as 'human and machine', creating new and innovative outputs _together_.

+A point of view I still hold to this day, LLMs or not...

 You can see the full thesis [here](http://etheses.dur.ac.uk/11033/).

-Put into its rawest form, Genesis provides an exploratory platform through which musical performers and composers can transcend soundscapes through generative processes that can be automated or controlled manually.

-The outcome of Genesis supported the notion I presented in the thesis to suggest that generative processes are most successful when we partner as 'human and machine', creating new and innovative outputs together.
+I share the code here in the hopes that it brings value to the Generative community.

+## How to
 To use Genesis, you will need to download [SuperCollider](https://supercollider.github.io/), and get an instance of it running.
-Then, simply load the Genesis file from this repo, and you should be away.
+Then, simply load the Genesis file from this repo and you should be away.

 - I expect that you may need to install some classes that do not come as